dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

                                                                                     compilation of apex, flag to trigger
                                                                                     compilation of package only

+  -f, --skipifalreadyinstalled                                                      Skip the package installation if the
+                                                                                    package is already installed in the org

   -i, --packageinstalledfrom                                                        automatically retrieve the version
                                                                                     ID of the package to be installed, from the build artifact